osa1/tiny/README.md

 - `/clear`: Clears tab contents

+- `/ignore`: Ignore `join/quit` messages in a channel.
+When enabled channel will have `|i` added to the end to show that it is enabled.

 ## Development

 tiny is in early stages of development.
 Some of features that you might think